IEntin/ClientServer/README.md

 Optimized for cache friendliness.\
 Business logic, tasks multithreading, and communication layer are decoupled.

-Memory pooling.
+Memory reuse.
 Most of processing in stable regime after startup is not allocating.\
-Tuning the memory pool size allows to drastically reduce memory footprint of the software,\
+Tuning the memory buffer size allows to drastically reduce memory footprint of the software,\
 especially of the client, with moderate speed decrease, which can in turn reduce hardware\
 requirements.